kaistshadow/blockchain-sim/tests/perftest/cpu/perf/README.md

 # How to run

 add target xml on the xmls set in perf_run.sh.
-There is already one example in the perf_run.sh:
+There is already two example in the perf_run.sh:
 ```
 xmls=(
     /BLEEP-POW-consensus/Consensus\[pow-tree\]-Gossip\[SP\]-200node-2sec.xml
+    /BLEEP-gossip-10node/10node-txgossip.xml
 	)
 ```
 Currently, all test tartget should be in the regtest directory.